mkdatz/Political-Polarization/README.md

 The current errors shown is because when I was running them, the file wasn't there.
 The files for processing are COVIDpt1/2/3/4.csv, COVIDMar2021Part1/2/3/4,csv, all located in the folder CSVfiles.
 They have to be uploaded to the folder sample_data(or other, just change the path).
 The files get deleted every time the notebook is closed.

+## CSV or JSON?

+We originally collected data using JSON files, but it turns out that Twint has some formatting errors when saving to JSON.
+We swtiched to collecting CSV files, so please consider these instead.